 Let’s say a customer wants a product from you but doesn’t have the money at the time.
 This could be costing you a sale.
 Instalment payments are getting more popular because of this, with PayPal being a huge innovator in the space.

 A lot of companies do seem to lack the trust in customers to do this, and maybe rightly so, but when it works, it really works.
 For instance, the retail chain Very makes a lot of its profits in the sales of electronics through monthly instalment payments from customers.

 As for creating a good experience out of this, convenience for the customers is key.
 They should get automatic updates on a payment before the deadline so they can plan accordingly, as well as the option to pay the remainder all at once if they become capable of doing so.

 Nowadays, those of the millennial generation constantly make up a larger percentage of the market each year.
 In terms of their spending habits, 70% of this group tend to buy products based on peer recommendation according to a survey by Collective Bias.
 Meanwhile, blogging seems a useful tool as well, with 30% going by the recommendation of a blogger.
 That is why brands love influencers, and that is why they’ll continue paying them to talk favourably about their brand.

-While all of these things are already being used by the biggest online stores on the internet, there is good reason.
+All of these e-commerce trends are already being used by the biggest online stores on the internet, and there’s no good reason as to why smaller stores can’t also take advantage of them.
 If you’re looking for the next step to bring you closer to the user experience levels of Amazon, these should help.